transformationflow/transformationflow.github.io/docs/index.md

 We build, manage and license serverless Google Cloud data automation solutions, capabilities and products.

 ## Who we are
-Transformationflow is a [Google Cloud Partner](https://cloud.google.com/find-a-partner/partner/transformationflow-%C3%96u), headquartered in Estonia (EU).
+Transformationflow ÖU is a [Google Cloud Partner](https://cloud.google.com/find-a-partner/partner/transformationflow-%C3%96u), headquartered in Estonia (EU).

 We are a remote, specialist team of Google Cloud Certified [Professional Data Engineers](https://cloud.google.com/learn/certification/data-engineer) who build data automation solutions, capabilities and products on Google Cloud.
 We have been working exclusively with Google Cloud and BigQuery since 2017.